factisresearch/dockercook/README.md

 Run a bash script and put it's result at the current position in the dockerfile.

-## PREPARE [script]
+## PREPARE [shell-command]

-This script is called before the cookfile is build.
-You can copy files into the build-directory.
+This shell command is executed in an empty directory and is useful to copy additional files into the build context.
+Any file that you copy in the working directory of the shell-command will be available in your cook file from the `/_cookpreps` directory.
+All `PREPARE` commands in one file will be executed in the same preparation directory.
+For more information check the example.

 ## All Docker-Commands